Giov3ss/PowerProtein/TESTING.md

 <hr>

 ## Compatibility and Responsive Testing
-I ensure my site was worked well, and looked nice on a variety of devices & browsers as noted in the table below:
+I ensured my site was worked well, and looked nice on a variety of devices & browsers as noted in the table below:

 | **TOOL / Device**           | **BROWSER** | **OS**                        | **SCREEN WIDTH** |
 |-----------------------------|-------------|-------------------------------|------------------|